I was introduced to this beautiful burl by Nancy R. Koerner through her

 Core trial fitted and ready for assembly!

 Assembled & taper roughed in.
-The colors really pop when first cut but
+The colors really pop when first

 quickly settle down as you can see in the following sequence.